Get into the great outdoors and keep the kids busy at one of these awesome patches of green...

 While it might sometimes feel as though we are living in an urban jungle, when you look beyond the condos and shopping malls, there’s still plenty of green space in neighbourhoods all over Singapore: it’s not called the Garden City for nothing!
-We’ve been getting into the great outdoors, packing picnics and making it our mission to find the prettiest parks in Singapore and playgrounds for kids around the island.
+Time in the great outdoors for us means pram-friendly walks, packing picnics and enjoying time in the prettiest parks in Singapore.
+And of course, when you’ve got littlies, you’ll want to know about the best playgrounds and facilities for the children.
 Behold: the best parks for kids in Singapore…